ArekBalysNordic/sdk-nrf/samples/matter/lock/README.rst

 #.
 Tap on generated macros and observe the ``LED 2`` on the nRF board.

-You can also use Matter Lock BLE NUS when the device is connected to the Thread network.
+You can use Matter Lock Bluetooth LE NUS when the device is connected to the Thread network.
-The BLE connection between a phone and an nRF board will be suspended when the commissioning to Matter network is in progress or there is an active session of BLE DFU.
+The Bluetooth LE connection between a phone and an nRF board will be suspended when the commissioning to Matter network is in progress or there is an active session of SMP DFU.

 Dependencies
 ************